dis-sg/dis-sg.github.io/_posts/2020-08-12-creative-weekly-5.md

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fthelittledromstore%2Fposts%2F4134952633212549&width=500" width="500" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>

 If the accusations are true, one should rightfully be enraged at this situation.
 Middlemen-type retailers like these have an obligation to be accountable to small business owners, regardless of the economic situation.
-“Covid does not cause a deficit in integrity” as pointed out in The Little Dröm Store’s statement.
+“Covid does not cause a deficit in integrity”, as pointed out in The Little Dröm Store’s statement.

-A silver lining to this situation came when The Little Dröm Store noticed a surge in orders after posting its statement, as supporters offered words of encouragement.
+A silver lining emerged when The Little Dröm Store noticed a surge in orders after posting its statement, as supporters offered words of encouragement.

 <iframe src="https://www.facebook.com/plugins/post.php?href=https%3A%2F%2Fwww.facebook.com%2Fthelittledromstore%2Fphotos%2Fa.199956706712181%2F4144383742269438%2F%3Ftype%3D3&width=500" width="500" height="657" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allow="encrypted-media"></iframe>

 Post-pandemic, National Gallery Singapore would appoint a new operator to helm the Gallery and Co brand.

-NationalFuture-Proofing Singapore Graphic Archives
+Future-Proofing Singapore Graphic Archives
 <figure>
 <img src="https://i.imgur.com/GC12xhK.png" alt="Singapore Graphic Archives">
 <figcaption><a href="https://graphic.sg/" target="_blank">(Source)</a></figcaption>